T

 landmark

-Hike to the summit of this iconic volcanic crater for panoramic views of Waikiki and the Pacific Ocean.
-The trail is paved but steep in parts, offering a moderate challenge.
+Hike to the summit of this iconic volcanic tuff cone for panoramic views of Waikiki and the coastline.
+The trail is paved but steep in parts, with switchbacks and a tunnel.
+Remember to book your entry and parking in advance, especially on weekends.

 2. Midday